fledge-iot/fledge/docs/storage.rst

   - **Database allocation threshold**: The number of unused databases that must exist within the system.
 Once the number of available databases falls below this value the system will begin the process of creating extra databases.

   - **Database allocation size**: The number of databases to create when the above threshold is crossed.
 Database creation is a slow process and hence the tuning of these parameters can impact performance when an instance receives a large number of new asset names for which it has previously not allocated readings tables.

+  - **Purge Exclusions**: This option allows the user to specify that the purge process should not be applied to particular assets.
+The user can give a comma separated list of asset names that should be excluded from the purge process.
+Note, it is recommended that this option is only used for extremely low bandwidth, lookup data that would otherwise be completely purged from the system when the purge process runs.

   - **Vacuum Interval**: The interval in hours between running a database vacuum command to reclaim space.
 Setting this too high will impact performance, setting it too low will mean that more storage may be required for longer periods.